rumon5h/Data-Structures-and-Algorithms-JS/README.md

 * 1. Big-O Notation (O-notation) -Worst case complexity.
 * 2. Omega Notatiion ( Omega - Notation) - Best case complexity.
 * 3. The Notation (Theta-notation) - Average case complexity.

+### Big-O Notation
+#### The worst case complexity of an algorithm is represented using the Big-O totation.

+#### Big-O notation describes the complexity of an algorithm using algebraic terms.
+* It is expressed in terms of the input.
+* It focuses on the bigger picture without getting caught up in the minute details.

+### Space complexity

+* O(1) - Constant
+* O(n) - Linear
+* O(logn) - Logarithmic

+### Few points to note
+* Multiple algorithms exist for the same problem and there is no one right solution.
+Different algorithms work well under different constraints.
+* The same algorithm with the same programming language can be implemented in different ways.
+* When writing programs at work, don't lose sight of the big picture.
+Rather then write clever code, write code that is simple to read and maintain.